The Local Lifting Property, Property FD, and stability of approximate representations: Introduction

 Both properties were also known for free groups, and known to be closed under some important operations such as free products (for the (L)LP and RFD, and we prove this also for FD) and certain semi-direct products with amenable groups: see Sections \ref{s:plp} and \ref{s:fd} for detailed background and references.
 Our main results substantially increase the known class of examples as follows.

-\begin{theorem} If $\Gamma$ is finitely generated and satisfies one of the following properties, then its $C^*$-algebra has the LP and it has property FD. \begin{enumerate}[(i)] \item $\Gamma = \pi_1(M)$, where $M$ is a connected manifold of dimension at most $3$; \item $\Gamma$ is virtually free-by-cyclic; \item $\Gamma$ is a one-relator group, and $\Gamma$ has either torsion, negative immersions, non-trivial center or a small cancellation relation; \item $\Gamma$ is a limit group; \item $\Gamma$ is a right-angled Artin group on a chordal graph. \end{enumerate} In particular, all the groups above are very flexibly stable with respect to the operator norm, the Hilbert-Schmidt norm, or the normalized Schatten $p$-norm. \end{theorem}
+\begin{theorem} If $\Gamma$ is finitely generated and satisfies one of the following properties, then its $C^*$-algebra has the LP and it has property FD. \begin{enumerate}[(i)] \item $\Gamma = \pi_1(M)$, where $M$ is a connected manifold of dimension at most $3$; \item $\Gamma$ is virtually free-by-cyclic; \item $\Gamma$ is a one-relator group, and $\Gamma$ has either torsion, negative immersions, non-trivial center or a small cancellation relation; \item $\Gamma$ is a limit group\footnote{Goldbring--Seward--Tucker-Drob \cite[Theorem 4.4]{treeable} previously showed that limit groups have ``property MD'', which implies FD: we discuss property MD more below.}; \item $\Gamma$ is a right-angled Artin group on a chordal graph. \end{enumerate} In particular, all the groups above are very flexibly stable with respect to the operator norm, the Hilbert--Schmidt norm, or the normalized Schatten $p$-norm. \end{theorem}

 \begin{proof} \eqref{intro fd llp manifold} is Example \ref{manifold lp} and Theorem \ref{manifold fd}. \eqref{intro fd llp vfbc} is Corollary \ref{vfbc} and Proposition \ref{vfbc fd}. \eqref{intro fd llp 1rel} follows from \eqref{intro fd llp vfbc} and Examples \ref{or tor}, \ref{or ni}, \ref{or center} and \ref{or sc}. \eqref{intro fd llp limit} is Example \ref{limit lp} and Proposition \ref{limit fd}. \eqref{intro fd llp raag} is Example \ref{raag lp} and Proposition \ref{raag fd}. \end{proof}